siddhartha237/Coffee-Shop-Sales-Analysis/README.md

 # 2. Problem
 Are there any peak times for sales activity?

 ![image](https://github.com/siddhartha237/Coffee-Shop-Sales-Analysis/assets/146628886/dcf97e88-2843-4308-844b-9a6d13107d55)

-Yes, in the morning from 9AM to 11AM there are more number of orders were made as compared to other timing on a day.
+Yes, in the morning from 9 AM to 11 AM there are more number of orders were made as compared to other timing on a day.